joshpeck/Arduino-Bluetooth-Light-Switch/README.md

 2. Upload an empty file to the arduino
 3. Switch the RX and TX pins so that the module is wired according to ATModeWiring.png
 4. Reconnect the bluetooth module
-5. Power the arduino via USB on a computer with Arduino Sketch installed while h olding down the module button
+5. Power the arduino via USB on a computer with Arduino Sketch installed while holding down the module button
 6. After 2 seconds, you'll notice the blue light on the module blinking every 2 seconds, this means the module is in programming mode
 7. Open the serial monitor in Arduino Sketch and set the bottom right boxes to 'Both NL & CR' and '9600 baud'
 8. Type the command 'AT' twice, and if an 'OK' appears, then you can type your programming commands